Two Day Vienna Itinerary: Maximizing Your Time In The City

 Start your second day in Vienna at Schönbrunn Palace, one of the city’s most famous landmarks, and one that gives you the best look into the city’s imperial history.
 The palace and its gardens are a UNESCO World Heritage site.

 Take the time to explore both the inside of the palace and the beautifully landscaped gardens.
 You could also visit the zoo here, which is one of the oldest in the world if you’re interested.
+Plan to spend around 2 to 3 hours here between the palace and gardens.

 For lunch, head to a local restaurant near Schönbrunn or back toward the city center for a more casual lunch.
 Afterward, spend your afternoon at one of Vienna’s world-class museums.
 You can choose between the Kunsthistorisches Museum (Museum of Art History) or the Belvedere Palace, which houses the famous painting The Kiss by Gustav Klimt.